It could happen to you. It could be happening to someone you know.

-The Defence community is not immune to this.
+The Defence community is not immune to incidents of Domestic Violence

 During holidays, the dynamics within household situations are often altered.
 There could be increased financial and family pressures.
 Sometimes after long periods of work or absences from home the adjustment period can be challenging.
 Excessive use of alcohol or drugs can inflame already tense situations.

 Despite all of these circumstances, family and domestic violence is never acceptable.

 What is the definition of Domestic Violence?

 Defence has developed its first Defence Family and Domestic Violence Strategy for 2017–2022

 This document defines family and domestic violence as conduct that is violent, threatening, coercive, controlling or intended to cause the family or household member to be fearful.